wqking/eventpp/doc/eventqueue.md

 	eventQueue.process();
 }
 ```
-The code works event if it doesn't `wait`, but doing that will waste CPU power resource.
+The code works even if it doesn't `wait`, but doing that will waste CPU power resource.

 #### waitFor